beevik/go6502/README.md

 Step commands:
     in               Step into next instruction
     over             Step over next instruction

+*
 ```

-This output tells you that the `step` command requires an `in` or `over`
+This response indicates that the `step` command has two possible subcommands.
-subcommand.
-For example, if you wanted to step the debugger into an
+For example, if you wanted to step the CPU into the next instruction, you
-instruction, you would need to type `step in`.
+would type `step in`.

 Now let's get help on the `step in` command.